DorukEskicorapci/student_performance_analytics/README.md

 Removing these columns makes the prediction task more realistic.

+## Models

+This project compares three levels of model complexity.

+### Linear Regression

+This is the basic model.
+It is simple and interpretable.

+### Random Forest Regression

+This is the medium complexity model.
+It can capture nonlinear patterns and feature interactions.

+### Neural Network Regression

+This is the complex model.
+It uses a multilayer perceptron with two hidden layers.

+## Evaluation Metrics

+The models are evaluated with:

+RMSE
+MAE
+R2

+Lower RMSE and MAE values are better.

+R2 shows how much variation in final_exam_score is explained by the model.

 ## Notes

 Before running the project, make sure:

-The dataset is downloaded from Kaggle.
+1. The dataset is downloaded from Kaggle.
-The dataset is named student_performance_data.csv.
+2. The dataset is named student_performance_data.csv.
-The dataset is placed inside the data folder.
+3. The dataset is placed inside the data folder.
-All required packages are installed.
+4. All required packages are installed.
+5. You run commands from the main project folder.

+## Main Result Summary

+The project finds a small descriptive difference in mean final exam score between students with and without internet access.
+However, the three prediction models perform weakly after removing outcome related variables.
+This suggests that the available input features do not contain strong predictive signal for individual final exam scores.